ifmankim/Data-Science----Sales-Analytic/README.md

     * Address: The customer address.

 # Data preparation

   * Code Used:
   * Python Version: 3.10.12
   * Packages: Pandas, Calendar, Matplotlib, Ittertools, Collections, Os

 # Data Cleansing

   * When we combine 12 sheet into 1 sheet, there is included the header each of sheet.
 Then remove it.
   * After combining 12 sheet there is 545 NAN Values

+# Recomendation

+ * The highest sales occurred in December with sales amounting to 13% of all sales throughout the year.
+This coincides with the year-end holidays and Christmas.
+Therefore, business teams can increase sales this month by promoting new products to customers this month.
+ * Given California's substantial 40% share in total sales, businesses may benefit from prioritizing and investing resources in this economically robust market.
+ * Optimize advertising strategies by targeting the morning peak at 10 AM for lunchtime demand (11-12 noon) and capitalizing on the evening rush from 6-8 PM.
+ * Leveraging customer buying patterns, bundling iPhones with Lightning cables and Google phones with USB-C cables in a single package not only boosts sales but also streamlines the purchasing process, enhancing customer satisfaction and fostering brand loyalty.